filosoho/filosoho/README.md

 <!-- <div style="clear: both;"></div> -->
 ---

-  - 🧠 I’m a Software Engineer who loves building applications that are not just functional, but thoughtful and fun to use.
-I enjoy digging into new technologies and finding creative ways to solve problems.
+  - 🧠 I’m a Front End Developer who loves turning ideas into fun, interactive web experiences.
+My background in full-stack development gives me the flexibility to work on both the front and back end of projects, but I have a special passion for Front-End Development, crafting smooth, responsive and engaging user interfaces.

   - 💡 When I’m not coding, you might find me exploring new frameworks or debugging tricky issues just for the challenge.